 There are many issues still remaining to be worked out, which a willing Iran and willing investors will eventually sort through.
 At the end of the day, Teheran claims it wants no segment of its society to feel left behind.

 Even the IMF recently hailed Iran’s economic recovery, citing its higher oil production and exports as the main drivers.
 I have strangely noticed that no one mentions the billions that Iran was owed by its oil customers – funds that they had been holding during the sanctions period, which was a significant cash injection during a critical time.

 Inflation had been brought under control, and the medium-term economic growth was anticipated by the IMF to be in the 4.5% range – one that a lot of countries would like to have.

 We will see if Trump puts his foot on the Iran recovery brake pedal by keeping the Treasury banking clearances needed to close a lot of these big deals in limbo – trying to extort something from Iran that he can take credit for by being Mr. Tough Guy.
 We will have to wait and see, as Mr. Trump already has a legacy carved in stone for being Mr. Unpredictable.

 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on May 2, 2017, With 1870 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on May 2, 2017, With 1878 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.